 I said, “The truth is… the glass is still on the table.
 None of that stuff I was thinking about has actually happened.
 Yes, the possibility of that can happen – just like anything can happen at any time.
 But, if I live in the world of potential future catastrophes I can’t possibly live happily and healthfully in the world right now.”

-The kind of emotional stress my friend was suffering with, that was making her hair fall out in clumps, was in her mind.
-She was stuck up there, spinning around and around and around, because she lost sight of the truth.
-The truth can help you find your way, and set you free from stress and anxiety.
+The kind of emotional stress my friend was suffering from, that was making her hair fall out in clumps, was in her mind.
+She was stuck up there, spinning around and around and around, because she lost sight of the present moment and the truth.

 It takes practice to get out of your head and get into the world.
 Especially, after a traumatic event.

 It seems many of us are either running ahead into the future, fretting and worrying about what could possibly happen, or we’re stuck in the past and depressed about what has already happened, and we can’t move forward from it.